 Silicon Power Wrap Up

 Although the Silicon Power C80 doesn’t offer higher or lower storage options or a LED indicator, when it comes to other specs like a fast read and write speed, two USB Type connectors, a wide system compatibility and a back-up as well as encryption software, the Silicon Power Go is cut above the rest.
+If you want, you can also compare its speeds with SSD specs, like those listed in SSD reviews to see how impressive this small device is.
 And so, with a solid metal build and key-ring like design, it is one of the best 64GB Flash drives you can get.
 That is if you’re willing to pay a slightly higher price for the premium design.

 Also why not check out: